gsstudios/Guideline/pages/01.basics/01.overview/01.sub-topic/chapter.md

 ### FireFox Sync Server

-If you followed the steps from ([privacytools.io link](https://www.privacytools.io/#browser)) then the Firefox sync server will complete your data leaking issue of your browser.
+If you followed the steps from [privacytools.io](https://www.privacytools.io/#browser) and from [archlinux.org](https://wiki.archlinux.org/index.php/Firefox/Privacy) then the Firefox sync server will complete your data leaking issue of your browser.
 Every history, open tab, closed tab, and all your bookmarks are synchronized at your own server. ([Wikipedia link](https://en.wikipedia.org/wiki/Firefox_Sync#Sync_Server))